 This FREE program and the application is open to licensed New Mexico businesses whose products fall into at least one of the following categories:

-- 100% Made in New Mexico – to be used for products made or manufactured in New Mexico*.
-This does not require that every ingredient or component (such as packaging materials) used to produce the end product is sourced, made or grown in New Mexico.
-Examples of potentially qualifying products for this mark include packaged consumer products such as wine, lotion, or salsa.
+- 100% Made in New Mexico – For products made or manufactured in New Mexico*.
+This does not require that every ingredient or component (such as packaging materials) used to produce the end product is sourced in New Mexico.
+Examples of potentially qualifying products for this mark include packaged consumer goods such as wine, lotion, or salsa.

-- 100% Born & Raised in New Mexico – to be used for animals and livestock that produce food and fiber products.
+- 100% Born & Raised in New Mexico – For animals and livestock that produce food and fiber products.
 Animals/livestock “born and raised in New Mexico” must be traceable to location of birth through records and identification and verified by a third party, certifying organization.
 Examples of potentially qualifying products for this mark include dairy products, meat products and other products such as wool from livestock.

-- 100% Grown in New Mexico – to be used for plants or non-meat agricultural products.
+- 100% Grown in New Mexico – For plants or non-meat agricultural products.
 Plants or other agriculture products must be lotted and carry marks and/or identification that can be traceable to farm of harvest and verified by a third party, certifying organization.
 Examples of potentially qualifying products for this mark include herbs, fruits and vegetables.

 What you need to know about the New Mexico True Certified program: